jrs2/baseball_simulation/README.md

 # Little league Sabermetrics: baseball_simulation

 Trying to figure out the best lineup for my kid's little league team which I coach.
 I'll be the first to admit they are kids and it doesn't really matter.
 There are unique rules like 5 runs max per inning that make normal front-loading of lineups non-optimal.
-I was curious on how to setup there lineup so as to maximize the total number of runs.
+I was curious on how to setup their lineup so as to maximize the total number of runs.

 ## Terminology and Rules